by Anna Hicks

 Editing

-Well, you can do that by doing the following things.
+Well, you can do that by following the steps below.

-• If you shoot wide, it is possible that you have dark corners, vignetting, in your photos.
+- If you shoot wide, you may end up with dark corners and vignetting in your photos.
 Check for these problems and then fix them.

-Editing doesn’t have to be hard, as a matter of fact, it can be as simple as taking the photograph was.
-Many photographers have a passion for taking photos, but the editing, not so much.
+Editing doesn’t have to be hard; in fact, it can be as simple as taking the photograph.
+Many photographers have a passion for taking photos, but editing is not so much of a passion.
 With Lightroom Presets, the editing is quick and simple, and the results can be downright stunning.

-These are just a few of the tips and tricks out there you can use to photograph, then edit the historic sites you visit.
-Whether it is for work, photography contests or it’s something you just love to do, following these tips will ensure that your historic pictures can become pieces of history themselves.
-Happy picture taking everyone!
+These are just a few of the tips and tricks out there that you can use to photograph and then edit the historic sites you visit.
+Whether it is for work, photography contests, or it’s something you just love to do, following these tips will ensure that your historic pictures can become pieces of history themselves.
+Happy picture taking, everyone!

 About the Author: Anna Hicks is the blogger behind paidtwice.com.
-While she once wanted to be a teacher, she now gets her history fix by writing on the subject.
+While she once wanted to be a teacher, she now gets her history fix by writing about it.
 She also enjoys writing about DIY, personal finance, and her terrible cooking skills.

 Also See: